Konrad Swinarski

-Konrad Ksawery Swinarski (4 July 1929, Warszawa - 19 August 1975 near Damascus) – Polish theatrical, television, film and opera director and stage designer.
+Konrad Ksawery Swinarski (4 July 1929 – 19 August 1975) was a Polish theatrical, television, film and opera director and stage designer.

 He has created his own style, thanks to which he is considered one of the most original and outstanding artists in the history of Polish theatre.
-He influenced many polish directors, such as Jerzy Grzegorzewski, Krystian Lupa, Jerzy Jarocki, Maciej Prus, Grzegorz Jarzyna and Krzysztof Warlikowski.
+He influenced many Polish directors, such as Jerzy Grzegorzewski, Krystian Lupa, Jerzy Jarocki, Maciej Prus, Grzegorz Jarzyna and Krzysztof Warlikowski.

 Life

-His father was lieutnant colonel Karol Świnarski, and his mother was Irmgarda Liczbińska, who came from Polish-German Silesian family.
-He studied at Academy of Fine Arts in Katowice and Sopot, faculty of scenic visuals of Academy of Fine Arts In Łódź and Drama Direction Faculty of National Academy of Dramatic Art in Warsaw.
+His father was lieutenant colonel Karol Świnarski, and his mother was Irmgarda Liczbińska, who came from a Polish-German Silesian family.
+Born in Warsaw, Swinarski studied at Academy of Fine Arts in Katowice and Sopot, faculty of scenic visuals of Academy of Fine Arts In Łódź and Drama Direction Faculty of National Academy of Dramatic Art in Warsaw.
 During Warsaw studies he was an assistant to directors Bohdan Korzeniewski and Erwin Axer.
 He finished studying in 1955, but graduated in 1972 based on A Midsummer Night's Dream production in National Stary Theatre.
 In 1973–1975 he was a lecturer of National Academy of Theatre Arts in Kraków.